 Anyway, the doctor still decided to appeal.
-But in an unanimous ruling yesterday, the Hawaii Itermediate Court of Appeals held that the doctor’s treatment of the patient was no different from any doctor treating any other patient and, accordingly, the physician was not protected by sovereign immunity.
+But in a unanimous ruling yesterday, the Hawaii Intermediate Court of Appeals held that the doctor’s treatment of the patient was no different from any doctor treating any other patient and, accordingly, the physician was not protected by sovereign immunity.

-As I have written before, we get letters from prisoners all of the time claiming substandard care.
+As I have written before, we get letters from prisoners all the time claiming substandard care.
 We have, to be honest, never followed up on one.
 Because the likelihood of an individual case having merit is so slim.
-But you know that prisoners get substandard care all of the time.
-Really, next time I get one of the letters I’m going to think twice.
+But you know that prisoners get substandard care all the time.
+Really, next time I get one of these letters I will think twice.